elastic/kibana/packages/kbn-handlebars/README.md

 ## Debugging

+### Environment variables

+By default each test will run both the original `handlebars` code and the modified `@kbn/handlebars` code to compare if the output of the two are identical.
+When debugging, it can be beneficial to islate a test run to just one or the other.
+To control this, you can use the following environment variables:

+- `EVAL=1` - Set to only run the original `handlebars` implementation that uses `eval`.
+- `AST=1` - Set to only run the modified `@kbn/handlebars` implementation that doesn't use `eval`.

+### Print generated code

 It's possible to see the generated JavaScript code that `handlebars` create for a given template using the following command line tool:

 ```sh